£230k awarded for female reproductive system injuries

 Settlement and conclusion

-Solicitors acting on behalf of the Claimant entered into negotiations with the Defendant without the need for Court proceedings.
-Lliability was admitted by the Defendant and damages for pain and suffering agreed at £50,000.00.
-In this particular case however future losses including future care were important factors and in total the Claimant received damages of £230,000 which at today's value would be £341,827.
+Solicitors acting on behalf of the claimant entered into negotiations with the defendant without the need for Court proceedings.
+Liability was admitted by the defendant and damages for pain and suffering agreed at £50,000.00.
+In this particular case however future losses including future care were important factors and in total the claimant received damages of £230,000 which at today's value would be £341,827.

 How can Quittance help?

 The panel of clinical negligence solicitors have over 25 years experience helping injured people make clinical negligence claims.

 Call us to find out how much compensation you could claim, or to ask us anything about the No Win No Fee claims process.
 We are open 8am to 9pm weekdays, 9am to 6pm on Saturday, and 9.30am to 5pm on Sunday.

 Call us FREE 0800 612 7456 or arrange a callback:

 Handled with the utmost professionalism... extremely kind, courteous and empathetic.